-Carrying value of investments in subsidiaries and amounts receivable from subsidiaries
+Carrying value of investment in subsidiary and amounts receivable from subsidiary

-At the reporting date the carrying value of investments in subsidiaries in the financial statements of the parent company was US\$4.3million (2020: US\$4.3million) and amounts receivable from subsidiaries was US\$53.8million (2020: US\$20.4million).
-This represented approximately 96% of the assets of the parent company at that date.
+At the reporting date the carrying value of investment in subsidiary in the financial statements of the parent company was US\$4.3million (2021: US\$4.3million) and amounts receivable from subsidiary was US\$54.0million (2021: US\$53.8million).
+This represented approximately 97% of the assets of the parent company at that date.

-Our audit risk focuses on the risk that these balances may be impaired.
+Our audit risk focuses on the risk that the recoverability of these balances may be impaired if there are such indicators exist at year end.

-Investments in, and amounts due from, subsidiaries are detailed in notes 13 and 14.
-The relevant accounting policies are documented in note 3
+Investments in, and amounts due from, subsidiary are detailed in note 13.
+The relevant accounting policies are documented in note 3.

-We considered with management whether any indications of impairment existed.
-This includes considering the remaining lives of patents, the existence of any indication of technical obsolescence of technology and manufacturing processes, management's future plans for the business, the ability of the business to continue to raise new investment and the market capitalisation of the Group.
+We discussed with management whether any indications of impairment existed.
+This includes considering the existence of any indication of technical obsolescence of technology and manufacturing processes, management's future plans for the business, the ability of the business to continue to raise new investment and the market capitalisation of the Group.